Can Social Security disability be reinstated?

 How do I reinstate my Social Security benefits after incarceration?

 Can I get my benefits reinstated after I’m released from prison ? benefits because you were in prison , you can request for Social Security to reinstate your benefits .
 You’ll need to contact Social Security and provide a copy of your release documents before we can act on your request.

 The Social Security Administration sends you a letter to notify you of any changes in your status, such as beginning or ending of benefits due to ineligibility.
 The Social Security Administration cannot cut your benefits without notice .

-How long does it take to receive SSDI back pay once approved?
+How long does it take to reinstate SSI benefits?